AVV RAP: 1900 Coupe Van der Straeten Ponthoz

 In 1900, the club participated in the first edition of the Coupe Van der Straeten Ponthoz in 1900, regarded by many as the first-ever European club trophy.
 The tournament was held in Brussels and on 15 April, in the first round, RAP unexpectedly defeated the champions of Belgium, Racing Club, by 2 to 1.
 On the following day, in the semi-finals, RAP beat the champions of Switzerland, Grasshopper Club, again by the minimum margin of 3–2, with Jan van den Berg netting two of Amsterdam's goals.
-Finally, in the final on 17 April, RAP faced fellow dutch club HVV Den Haag, who had succeeded them as the new champions of the Netherlands by winning the championship in 1899–1900.
+Finally, in the final on 17 April, RAP faced fellow Dutch club HVV Den Haag, who had succeeded them as the new champions of the Netherlands by winning the championship in 1899–1900.
 HVV were the favorites to win as they had trashed the hosts Léopold FC with a resounding 8–1 win in the first round and then comfortably got past the semi-finals with a 3–0 win.
-Furthermore, HVV had great national figures of that time such as Willem Hesselink, Miel Mundt, and Eetje Sol, the latter of which already having 5 goals in the tournament to his name.
+Furthermore, HVV had great national figures of that time such as Willem Hesselink, Miel Mundt, and Eetje Sol, the latter of which already had 5 goals in the tournament to his name.
 In the first half, HVV proved their favoritism by going ahead thanks to an own goal from RAP's goalkeeper, Koopman (sometimes credited to Beukema), but the Amsterdammers fought back and found an equalizer with 10 minutes to go, courtesy of van den Berg.
-It seemed RAP had just forced extra-time, however, just 5 minutes later, they found the winner via Julius Hisgen, thus lifting the first trophy of the competition.
+It seemed RAP had just forced extra-time, however, just 5 minutes later, they found the winner via Jan Hisgen, thus lifting the first trophy of the competition.
 Coincidentally, Hisgen had also been the matchwinner of the 1899 KNVB Cup final against the same opponents.

-Their victory in the final meant that in a space of three days, RAP played and defeated the reigning champions of Belgium, Switzerland and the Netherlands.
+Their victory in the final meant that in a space of three days, RAP played and defeated the reigning champions of Belgium, Switzerland, and the Netherlands.
 As these were the only existing leagues in continental Europe, the local newspapers at that time dubbed the tournament "the club championship of the continent".
 Thus, RAP might be considered the first ever continental European Champions, although this title is also contested by Vienna Cricket and Football-Club, who were the winners of the first Challenge Cup in 1897, a competition between clubs in Austria-Hungary.
 However, this tournament up until the 1900–01 season, only featured teams from Vienna, so the 7–0 win by Cricket over Wiener FC 1898 on 21 November 1897 may not be regarded as the first ever truly international club final, and hence, Cricket may not be regarded as the first European Champions.